1itachi/software-Interview-prep/AWS&Cloud.md

       Polling inherently introduces some latency in message delivery in SQS unlike SNS where messages are immediately pushed to subscribers.

+#### Route table
+     A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.

+#### Docker & VM
+      VM- individual OS and isolate systems.
+Hypervisor used.
+      Docker- Shared OS and isolate applications.
+Docker Daemon used.

+#### Kubernetes
+      Container orchestration - manage docker containers (Docker swarm)
+                              - Good Auto scaling (Kubernetes) -supports AWS/GCP/AZURE Can run 1000's of instances, upgrade or rollback

+#### subnet
+        When we create VPC, it spans entire availability zones in the region.
+We can add one or more subnets in each vpc.
+Subnet resides entirely in single zone and cannot span zones.

 1. How to publsih message from lambda to sns?
 => const params = {